git/git.github.io/rev_news/drafts/edition-70.md

   line.

-  Another discussion following version 2 between Josh, Junio and Johannes Schindelin was about Junio's suggestion to separate the concept of "session" from the trace2 mechanism.
+  Another discussion following version 2 between Josh, Junio and Johannes Schindelin, alias Dscho, was about Junio's suggestion to separate the concept of "session" from the trace2 mechanism.
 This led to the decision to use just "session ID", instead of "trace2 session ID", in the documentation, and to call the new configuration option `transport.advertiseSID` instead of `trace2.announceSID`.

   Other smaller discussions over details of the implementation and the documentation followed version 2, but version 3 got merged into the